pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 ## KeePassXC

 I used a self-compiled version of KeePassXC.
-Debian now has two packages `keepassxc` and `keepassxc` – the later has support for browser-integration and more.
+Debian now has two packages `keepassxc` and `keepassxc-full` – the later has support for browser-integration and more.
 As some file have been move, the upgrade failed and I had to manually remove by self-compiled version.

 ## Network

 Running the upgrade while being logged into KDE is not a good idea:
-During the upgrade NetworkManager got restarted and killed by local network connection.
+During the upgrade NetworkManager got restarted and killed my local network connection.
 Afterward even `ping` did no longer work, as I already had the [new version](https://www.debian.org/releases/trixie/release-notes/issues.de.html#ping-no-longer-runs-with-elevated-privileges) but still the old Linux kernel.

 Sadly I still need my `r8168-dkms` and `v4l2loopback-dkms` packages.